 1. Individual urinals

 These are the most common and popular systems.
-They have a white bowl made of vitreous china (same as a normal toilet bowl.)
-They are mounted to the wall and all the ugly plumbing stuff is hidden into the wall.
-Large numbers of them can be installed along a common water supply and drain which makes for great usage of space, reduced water usage and no line ups during busy times.
+They have a white bowl made of vitreous china (same as a normal toilet bowl).
+They are mounted to the wall and all the ugly plumbing stuff is hidden in the wall.
+Large numbers of them can be installed along a common water supply and drain which makes for great usage of space, reduced water usage and no lineups during busy times.
 A well-designed washroom with individual urinals will generally have one or two of the urinals, typically at one end of a long row, mounted lower than the others.
 This is for the kids.
 A great design will also include small partitions between the urinals for added privacy.

-2. Stainless steel troughs:
+2. Stainless steel troughs

-This is the old school system that extends down to floor level which allows anyone of any height to use it.
+This is the old-school system that extends down to floor level which allows anyone of any height to use it.
 These troughs can be used by a number of people simultaneously but there is no privacy, which for some men makes them feel insecure and that their space has been invaded.
 The troughs are very efficient due to a common water supply and drain which makes for great use of space and reduced water usage.